 When set plans go wrong it can feel like any replacements are a bit second best.
 You’ve been visualising and planning for months, and now you’ve been let down.

-But if you go with no plan at all?
+But if you go with a Last Minute Breaks Good mentality and have no plan at all?
 You have no expectations – and you’re ready to simply adapt to whatever you come across.
 Our very best meals in foreign cities have been those whereby we have sauntered to an area, opened an app (TripAdvisor in Europe, OpenTable in the UK) and looked for a decently reviewed restaurant within striking distance.